tjtanjin/react-chatbotify-docs/docs/introduction/migration_v2.md

 Changes Required:
 - Replace `render` attribute with `component` attribute inside all applicable conversation blocks

-### Renamed sendAttachmentOutput to sendFileName, moved from chatInput section to fileAttachment section
+### Moved and renamed sendAttachmentOutput to sendFileName
 In the past, controlling whether file names were sent into chat for file attachments was determined via `sendAttachmentOutput` within `chatInput` section.
 However, this was a poor fit, as there was a `fileAttachment` section where such an option would be more relevant.
 With the addition of `showMediaDisplay`, it is also more appropriate to standardize these properties with `fileAttachment`. `sendAttachmentOutput` has also been renamed to `sendFileName` which more clearly communicates its purpose.

 Changes Required: